Emulation (observational learning)

 In emulation learning, subjects learn about parts of their environment and use this to achieve their own goals and is an observational learning mechanism (sometimes called social learning mechanisms).

-In this context, emulation was first coined by child psychologist David Wood in 1988.
+In this context, emulation was coined by child psychologist David Wood in 1988.
 In 1990 "emulation" was taken up by Michael Tomasello to explain the findings of an earlier study on ape social learning.
 The meaning of the term emulation has changed gradually over time.

 Emulation is different from imitation - because emulation focuses on the action's environmental results instead of a model's action themselves.
 The fidelity of an observational learning mechanism is expected to have profound implications for its capacity for cultural transmission.
 Emulation is argued by some to produce only fleeting fidelity - though this is still being discussed.

 History of the term

 In the original version, emulation referred to observers understanding objects in their potential to help them achieve desired results.
 They gained this understanding (or were triggered in their understanding) by seeing demonstrators achieving these very results with these objects.
 The actions performed by the demonstrators however were not copied, so it was concluded that observers learn "from the demonstration, that the tool may be used to obtain the food" (Tomasello et al., 1987).

 In 1996, Tomasello redefined the term: "The individual observing and learning some affordances of the behavior of another animal, and then using what it has learned in devising its own behavioral strategies, is what I have called emulation learning. ... an individual is not just attracted to the location of another but actually learns something about the environment as a result of its behavior".
 An even later definition further clarifies: "In emulation learning, learners see the movement of the objects involved and then come to some insight about its relevance to their own problems".
 Here animals are described as learning some physics or causal relations of the environment.
 This does not necessarily involve a very complex understanding of abstract phenomena (as to what defines a "tool as a tool").

 Emulation comprises a large span of cognitive complexity, from minimal cognitive complexity to complex levels.
 Emulation was originally invented as a "cognitivist's alternative" to associative learning (Tomasello, 1999), spanning learning about how things function and their "affordances" put to the use of achieving one's own goals: "Emulation learning in tool-use tasks seems to require the perception and understanding of some causal relations among objects".
 This necessarily involves some "insight" – a cognitive domain.
 To further highlight this point Call & Carpenter wrote in 2001: "it would be a harder task to teach robots to emulate than it is already to teach them to imitate".